stevenlanders/block-puzzle-solver/README.md

 Algorithm Summary:

 Starting at top left corner, for each row/column pair, solve each ROW then COLUMN, until puzzle is solved at the bottom right square.
-This does not find the shortest path, but runs at a reasonable complexity (solving 50x50 takes about 4 seconds)
+This does not find the shortest path, but runs at a reasonable complexity.